igncp/writing-trainer/packages/chrome-extension/README.md

 # Writing Trainer - Chrome Extension

 Chrome extension to assist for learning languages.
-It allows you to quickly practice texts with non-lating characters (e.g. chinese) without using a special input method, and focusing in learning the pronunciation and menaning of the words.
+It allows you to quickly practice texts with non-latin characters (e.g. chinese) without using a special input method, and focusing in learning the pronunciation and meaning of the words.

 The extension is still on an early stage and not published yet.
 It is already